Birthgap — global fertility and the timing of parenthood

 Birthgap Generational Indicator (TFG)

-The Birthgap Generational Indicator (TFG) reached 34.2% in 2024, corresponding to a total fertility rate of 1.36.
-This marks a significant rise of 5.9 percentage points compared to 2023.
-Over the last five years from 2020 to 2024, the TCR has been on an upward trend, averaging 27.2%.
-When compared to the 1970s average of 2.6%, the current figure is higher by approximately 31.6 percentage points.
-Historically, the lowest TFG was recorded during the mid-1970s, specifically from 1974 to 1978, averaging 0.0%.
-On the global stage, Hungary holds the 19th position out of 38 countries and ranks 14th among 31 European nations.
+By 2024, the Birthgap Generational Indicator (TFG) reached 34.2%, corresponding to a total fertility rate of 1.36.
+This marks a significant rise of 5.9 percentage points compared to the previous year, 2023.
+Over the five years from 2020 to 2024, the TFG has shown an upward trend with an average value of 27.2%.
+When compared to the 1970s average of 2.6%, the current figure is about 31.6 percentage points higher.
+The lowest recorded TFG occurred between 1974 and 1978, with an average near zero.
+On a global scale, Hungary holds the 19th position out of 38 countries, while within Europe it ranks 14th out of 31.

 Source: Eurostat; Human Fertility Database.